ralrom/ralrom.com/src/content/books/hyperfocus.md

 ---
-title: The Art of Impossible
+title: Hyper Focus
-subtitle: A Peak Performance Primer
+subtitle: How to Manage Your Attention in a World of Distraction
 olid: OL32289240M
 page_current: 180
 page_total: 215